 Important aspects in teaching

-The research included in this review describes some aspects of teaching that are important for pupils’ learning of critical thinking in social studies:
+The research included in this review describes some aspects of teaching that are important for pupils’ learning of critical thinking in civic education:

 - teacher leadership